 Does Dog Shampoo Eliminate Dog Lice

 Bathing your dog may knock a few of the lice loose but may not be a permanent solution to your dog’s lice problem.
-Many medicated shampoos can help to reduce the itch temporarily, but without an insecticide or other pest-killing ingredient, regular dog shampoo will be ineffective.
+Many medicated shampoos can help reduce the itch temporarily, but regular dog shampoo will be ineffective without an insecticide or other pest-killing ingredient.

 A good flea shampoo and tick shampoo, like this one from Zodiac, will contain the same or similar ingredients to the topical treatments, so a quick flea bath can help dispose of lice.
 However, flea shampoo often requires more than one treatment to guarantee that all lice and eggs have been eliminated.

 Dog Lice Treatment Home Remedies

 Sometimes all the chemicals can seem scary, especially if you have a multiple-pet household and are concerned about cross-contamination.
 The good news is that natural alternatives can help dispose of lice on dogs.